 Corporate Social Responsibility refers to the idea that a company or corporation has a moral obligation to give back to their community.
-Some companies are more active than others when it comes to their CSR activities.
+Some companies are more aware than others when it comes to the importance of corporate social responsibility.
 One of the most notable is Haagen-Dazs, an ice cream company that prides themselves on using all natural ingredients.
 What then makes for an effective CSR program?

 Through their book “Public Relations Case Studies,” Darrell C. Hayes, Jerry Hendrix and Pallavi D. Kumar compiled a series of PRSA Silver Anvil Award-winning case studies.
 One of the highlights of the book was the Haagen-Dazs Honey Bee program.